KratoSkills/TEXtractor/README.md

 - [EMNIST (Extended MNIST)](https://www.kaggle.com/datasets/crawford/emnist)

 ### Extra toolkits
-- A python script to use the TEXtractor.
+- A python script, "TEXtractor - eXtract.py", to use the TEXtractor for easy extraction of text from images, pdf and documents will be released in future.
+- Any contribution for building "TEXtractor - eXtract.py" or to improve the model are welcome.

 ### Prerequisites
 - Tested on [Python 3](https://www.python.org/) >= 3.9.12
-- [Tesseract](https://github.com/tesseract-ocr/tessdoc) for Python 3 (pytesseract): `pip3 install pytesseract`
 - Keras for Python 3: `pip3 install keras`
+- Numpy: `pip3 install numpy`
+- Sklearn (Optional): `pip3 install sklearn`

 ### Usage
 1. Install the prerequisite tools.